 The island has long been a favourite

 of the British.
 With its sub-tropical climate offering year-round sunshine and variety of beautiful landscape, the island has it all.
-Whether an idyllic retreat or a fully active holiday is in your mind, this tiny island can provide everything you need form a few nights stay to a fortnight holiday without getting bored.
+Whether it's an idyllic retreat, or an active itinerary it is you have in mind for your 2018 or 2019 holiday, this tiny island can provide everything you need form a few nights stay to a fortnight holiday.

 Thanks to its geographic location and the unusual terrain island is